alensiljak/pricedb-rust/README.md

 ## Configuration

+Before usage, you need to add the paths to the configuration file.
+Run `pricedb config show` to see the location of the file.

-The configuration file is located in the user's config directory, i.e. ~/.config/pricedb.
+It is located in the user's config directory, i.e. `~/.config/pricedb/default-config.toml` or `C:\Users\<user>\AppData\Roaming\pricedb\default-config.toml`.

+Populate the `price_database_path` with the full path to the db file, i.e. /my_files/prices.db.
+`export_destination` is the

 ## Data Store